sbarex/QLMarkdown/README.md

 #### Inline local images

 _Available on advanced options panel._ Inject in the html code the local images as base64 data.
-The Quicklook extension, for security limitations, cannot access to the local images defined inside the Markdown code, so embedding the data it's a way around the limitation.
+The Quick Look extension, for security limitations, cannot access to the local images defined inside the Markdown code, so embedding the data it's a way around the limitation.

 For security reasons are handled only URLs without schema (e.g., `./image.jpg`, `image.jpg` or `assets/image.jpg`), or with the `file` schema (e.g.,  `file:///Users/username/Documents/image.jpg`) referring to existing files with an image mime type.
 With the `file://` schema you *always set the full path*.
 For images inside the same folder of the Markdown file do not use the  `file://` schema and also `./` is optional.